-The life event broker uses the attribute localID to track the unique identity of the entity from which the income data was drawn.
-When this entity is changed and submitted, the life event broker can use the value of localID to locate the correct entity to update as a result of the changes in the life event.
+The life event broker uses the localID attribute to track the unique identity of the entity from which the income data was drawn.
+When this entity is changed and submitted, the life event broker can use the value of localID to locate the correct entity to update with the changes in the life event.
 Other special markers exist that can be placed in the schema to aid with providing automatic updates to evidence entities.

-When you design a script for a round tripping life event, you must account for the effects that prepopulation of data can have on the flow of the script.
+When you design a script for a round-tripping life event, you must account for the effects that prepopulation of data can have on the flow of the script.
 One example of this situation is conditional clusters.
 Life event scripts need to avoid conditional clusters that are associated with pre-populated data.
 These clusters are common in intake scripts but don't work well when the data store was pre-populated.
-For example, for a life event involving the loss of a job, a Boolean flag on the Person entity, hasJob is used to indicate that person has a job.
+For example, for a life event that involves a job loss, a Boolean flag on the Person entity, has Job is used to indicate that person has a job.
 The IEG script presents the user with a question: Does anyone in your household have a job?.
 This question is used to drive the display of a conditional cluster that identifies which household members who have jobs.